duchenedaphne/yoga-app/README.md

 #### Issues

-If you've got the 'Command failed Time Out' issue
+If you've got the 'Command failed Time Out' error,
 or if the Cypress app window doesn't show-up on your screen :

 1- go to your cypress directory here :

 > C:\Users\\{YOUR_USERNAME}\AppData\Local\Cypress\Cache\10.4.0\Cypress

-2- Execute the Cypress.exe application,
+2- Execute the `Cypress.exe` application,

 3- Add this project's `front` folder to the cypress application,